 How to clean jewelry:

-Revive Jewelry comes in two different finishes: sterling silver and 14k gold filled (the pendants on these pieces are gold plated because of the difficulty in creating a custom gold filled piece).
+Revive Jewelry comes in two different finishes: sterling silver and 14k gold filled, so those are the 2 metals we'll go over for our jewelry care tips.
 These finishes like different cleaning treatments, so make sure you use the appropriate method for the type of metal you own.

 - Wipe your pieces down with a soft cloth after wear.

 - If your pieces are still looking tarnished after a good rub down with the dry cloth, you can try using a warm water solution with mild soap and a soft tooth brush to remove tarnish.
 Pat dry with a soft cloth.
-Once it is dry use your polishing cloth to return the shine.
+Once it's dry use your polishing cloth to return the shine.
 Make sure you dry it completely before storing.

 - You may choose to use a sterling cleaning solution.
-I do not like to use these chemicals as they can actually cause your sterling to tarnish faster after use.
+I don"t like to use these chemicals as they can actually cause your sterling to tarnish faster after use.
 If you do use these make sure to rinse the jewelry in baking soda & water afterwards.
-Keep in mind that certain stones like turquoise, coral or opal should never be dipped in cleaning chemicals.
+Keep in mind that certain stones like turquoise, coral, pearls or opal should never be dipped in cleaning chemicals.
 I would recommend making a homemade cleaning solution with less harsh, everyday products if you want to go this route.
-Here's my recipe: